uiowaSEP2025/sep2025-project-team_006/docs/backend/migrations.md

 # Database Migrations

-Managing your database schema is a critical part of developing your backend.
 Every time you make changes to your entities or table definitions, you'll need to update your database via migration files.
-These migration files should be committed to your repository so that every team member and environment remains in sync.
+These migration files should be committed to the repository so that all of us can remain in sync.

 ## When to Run Migration Commands